-Program 2018-19 2019-20 2020-21 2021-22 National Supply Efficiency and Wastage Reduction Implement the National Blood Product Management Improvement Strategy 2018-22 Implement the National Blood Product Management Improvement Strategy 2018-22 Implement the National Blood Product Management Improvement Strategy 2018-22 Review the National Blood Product Management Improvement Strategy 2018-22 Implement National Inventory Management Framework (NIMF) in accordance with JBC guidance Implement NIMF in accordance with JBC guidance Review the NIMF outcomes and amend if required Implement NIMF in accordance with JBC guidance National Risk Assessment and Management Progress the outcome of the National Blood Supply Contingency Plan (NBSCP) review through JBC Develop a program or series of simulation exercise/s to inform the revised NBSCP Deliver a revised NBSCP Implement where necessary the NBSCP Implement where necessary the NBSCP National Supply and Funding Manage the Deed of Agreement with the Blood Service Manage the Deed of Agreement with the Blood Service Manage the Deed of Agreement with the Blood Service Manage the Deed of Agreement with the Blood Service Oversee and deliver a National Supply Plan and Budget (NSP&B) for 2019-20 in accordance with Schedule 3 of the National Blood Agreement Oversee and deliver a NSP&B for 2020-21 in accordance with Schedule 3 of the National Blood Agreement Oversee and deliver a NSP&B for 2021-22 in accordance with Schedule 3 of the National Blood Agreement Oversee and deliver a NSP&B for 2022-23 in accordance with Schedule 3 of the National Blood Agreement Manage the contracts with CSL Behring and other product suppliers to ensure value for money in supply and performance Manage the contracts with CSL Behring and other product suppliers to ensure value for money in supply and performance Manage the contracts with CSL Behring and other product suppliers to ensure value for money in supply and performance Manage the contracts with CSL Behring and other product suppliers to ensure value for money in supply and performance.
-Undertake a review of the Contract with CSL Behring by 30 June 2022 to determine the expiry date of the Contract Undertake procurements for Imported Plasma and Recombinant Products and/or Red Cell Diagnostic Red Cell Reagents as required Undertake procurements for Imported Plasma and Recombinant Products and/or Red Cell Diagnostic Red Cell Reagents as required Undertake procurements for Imported Plasma and Recombinant Products and/or Red Cell Diagnostic Red Cell Reagents as required Undertake procurements for Imported Plasma and Recombinant Products and/or Red Cell Diagnostic Red Cell Reagents as required
+Program 2017-18 2018-19 2019-20 2020-21 National Supply Efficiency and Wastage Reduction Develop a revised National Wastage Reduction Strategy that includes supply chain efficiencies Implement the revised National Wastage Reduction Strategy Implement the revised National Wastage Reduction Strategy Review and develop an updated National Wastage Reduction Strategy/Program for JBC approval Implement a revised National Inventory Management Framework (NIMF) for fresh blood products Implement NIMF in accordance with JBC guidance Implement NIMF in accordance with JBC guidance Review the NIMF outcomes and amend if required National Risk Assessment and Management Deliver a revised National Blood Supply Contingency Plan (NBSCP) Progress the outcome of the NBSCP review through JBC National Supply and Funding Manage the Deed of Agreement with the Blood Service Manage the Deed of Agreement with the Blood Service Manage the Deed of Agreement with the Blood Service Manage the Deed of Agreement with the Blood Service Oversee and deliver a National Supply Pan and Budget (NSP&B) for 2018-19 in accordance with Schedule 3 of the National Blood Agreement Oversee and deliver a NSP&B for 2019-20 in accordance with Schedule 3 of the National Blood Agreement Oversee and deliver a NSP&B for 2020-21 in accordance with Schedule 3 of the National Blood Agreement Oversee and deliver a NSP&B for 2021-22 in accordance with Schedule 3 of the National Blood Agreement Negotiate and implement a new contract with CSL Behring in accordance with government policy parameters Manage the contract with CSL Behring Manage the contract with CSL Behring Manage the contract with CSL Behring Ensure contractual arrangements in place for the supply of Imported Plasma, Recombinant Products and Red Cell Diagnostic Reagents Undertake procurements for Imported Plasma and Recombinant Products and/or Red Cell Diagnostic Red Cell Reagents as required Undertake procurements for Imported Plasma and Recombinant Products and/or Red Cell Diagnostic Red Cell Reagents as required Undertake procurements for Imported Plasma and Recombinant Products and/or Red Cell Diagnostic Red Cell Reagents as required Oversee the ongoing Agreement for the management of the Australian Bleeding Disorders Registry (ABDR) Oversee the ongoing Agreement for the management of the ABDR Oversee the ongoing Agreement for the management of the ABDR Oversee the ongoing Agreement for the management of the ABDR

-Program 2018-19 2019-20 2020-21 2021-22 National Supply and Funding continued Oversee the ongoing Agreement for Australian Haemophilia Centre Directors' Organisation (AHCDO) funding and the management of the Australian Bleeding Disorders Registry (ABDR) Oversee the ongoing Agreement for AHCDO funding and the management of the ABDR Oversee the ongoing Agreement for AHCDO funding and the management of the ABDR Oversee the ongoing Agreement for AHCDO funding and the management of the ABDR Manage allocation of domestic immunoglobulin according to annual plan Manage allocation of domestic immunoglobulin according to annual plan Manage allocation of domestic immunoglobulin according to annual plan Manage allocation of domestic immunoglobulin according to annual plan Assess applications and implement if endorsed funding of new products and services and changes to existing products and services for the Australian blood sector in accordance with Schedule 4 of the National Blood Agreement Assess applications and implement if endorsed funding of new products and services and changes to existing products and services for the Australian blood sector in accordance with Schedule 4 of the National Blood Agreement Assess applications and implement if endorsed funding of new products and services and changes to existing products and services for the Australian blood sector in accordance with Schedule 4 of the National Blood Agreement Assess applications and implement if endorsed funding of new products and services and changes to existing products and services for the Australian blood sector in accordance with Schedule 4 of the National Blood Agreement Immunoglobulin Governance Monitor and improve distribution and inventory arrangements for lg products Monitor and improve distribution and inventory arrangements for lg products Monitor and improve distribution and inventory arrangements for lg products Monitor and improve distribution and inventory arrangements for Ig products
+Program 2017-18 2018-19 2019-20 2020-21 National Supply and Funding continued Assess applications and implement if endorsed funding of new products and services and changes to existing products and services for the Australian blood sector in accordance with Schedule 4 of the National Blood Agreement Assess applications and implement if endorsed funding of new products and services and changes to existing products and services for the Australian blood sector in accordance with Schedule 4 of the National Blood Agreement Assess applications and implement if endorsed funding of new products and services and changes to existing products and services for the Australian blood sector in accordance with Schedule 4 of the National Blood Agreement Assess applications and implement if endorsed funding of new products and services and changes to existing products and services for the Australian blood sector in accordance with Schedule 4 of the National Blood Agreement Implement enhanced distribution and arrangements for Ig products Monitor distribution and inventory arrangements for Ig products Monitor distribution and inventory arrangements for lg products Monitor distribution and inventory arrangements for Ig products

-- Blood products are available to meet clinical need. - Collection and production yield for domestic immunoglobulin maximised. - Discards as a percentage of net issues of red blood cells less than 2.5%. - Variance between actual and NBA estimated demand for supply of products is less than 5%.
+- Blood products are available to meet clinical need. - Discards as a percentage of net issues of red blood cells less than 3%. - Variance between actual and NBA estimated demand for supply of products is less than 5%.